 For the latest news and correspondence on Rathfern’s PE and sporting activities, follow the links below:PE News

 What is the PE & Sport Premium?

 The primary Physical Education and Sport Premium was introduced in March 2013 when the government agreed to provide funding of £450 million over 3 academic years.
-In 2017 this figure was doubled to £320 million, and the DfE have confirmed that the investment will remain doubled for 2018/19.
+In 2017 this figure was doubled to £320 million, and this remained the same in 2018/19.
+The DfE have confirmed that this figure will continue to remain doubled for 2019/20.

 The funding is designed to help primary schools improve the provision of physical education and school sport in primary schools across England.
 The money is allocated directly to head-teachers, and has been ring-fenced and therefore can only be spent on the provision for PE and sport in schools.